 Trainees learn emergency procedures such as evacuating aircraft, operating emergency equipment, and administering first aid.
 They also receive specific instruction on flight regulations, company operations, and job duties.

 Toward the end of the training, students go on practice flights.
-They must successfully complete the training to keep a job with the airline.
+They must complete the training to keep a job with the airline.
 Once they have passed initial training, new flight attendants receive the FAA Certificate of Demonstrated Proficiency.
-To maintain their certification, flight attendants must take periodic retraining throughout their career.

 Licenses, Certifications, and Registrations

 All flight attendants must be certified by the FAA.
-To become certified, flight attendants must complete their employer’s initial training program and pass a proficiency check.
-Flight attendants are certified for specific types of aircraft and must take new training for each type of aircraft on which they are to work, in addition to recurrent training every year if they are to maintain their certification.
+To become certified, flight attendants must complete their employer’s initial training program and pass an exam.
+Flight attendants are certified for specific types of aircraft and must take new training for each type of aircraft on which they are to work, in addition to receiving recurrent training every year if they are to maintain their certification.

 New attendants usually remain on reserve status for at least 1 year, but in some cities attendants may be on reserve for several years.
-After a few years in this reserve period, flight attendants gain enough seniority to bid on monthly assignments.
-Assignments are based on seniority and the most preferred routes go to the most experienced attendants.
+After their stretch of time in this reserve period, flight attendants gain enough seniority to bid on monthly assignments.
+Assignments are based on seniority, and the most preferred routes go to the most experienced attendants.

 Career advancement is based on seniority.
-Senior flight attendants exercise the most control over route assignments and schedules; therefore, they can often choose how much time to spend away from home.
-On international flights, senior attendants often oversee the work of other attendants.
+Senior flight attendants exercise the most control over route assignments and schedules; therefore, they often can choose how much time to spend away from home.
+On international flights, senior attendants frequently oversee the work of other attendants.
 Senior attendants may be promoted to management positions in which they are responsible for recruiting, instructing, and scheduling.

 Attentiveness.
-Flight attendants must be aware of passengers’ needs to ensure a pleasant travel experience.
-They must also be aware of any security or safety risks.
+Flight attendants must be aware of any security or safety risks during the flight.
+They also must be attentive to passengers’ needs in order to ensure a pleasant travel experience.

 Customer-service skills.
-Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and meet passengers' needs.
+Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers’ needs.

-Decision-making skills.
-Flight attendants must be able to act decisively in emergency situations.
+Decisionmaking skills.
+Flight attendants must be able to act decisively in emergencies.

 Flight attendants should present a professional appearance and not have visible tattoos, body piercings, or an unusual hairstyle or makeup.